Skip to main content

 • Vehicle speed (GNSS-referenced)

-• Entry speed at trigger point
+• Speed at trigger activation

 • Stopping distance

-• Distance resolution to 1 cm
+• Distance accuracy to 1.8 cm

 Speed is unaffected by wheel lock or slip — GNSS-based measurement reflects true vehicle motion.